 Across the country, thousands of teens use drugs and alcohol each day.
 Some people may begin to use substances in an effort to manage an underlying mental health condition.
 Conversely, some teens turn to drugs or alcohol when their friends or family members pressure them to do so.
 Regardless of the reason that you or a teen you know began using substances, it’s vital to understand the substance use triggers.
 Once you understand these triggers, you can learn to manage them in the future at a teen substance abuse treatment program.

-What Are the Triggers of Substance Use?
+What Are the Triggers for Substance Use?

 Triggers cause an intense craving and make you engage in drug or alcohol use.
 External triggers can include objects, people, and places that provoke cravings for substance use.
 Individuals undergoing recovery can succeed by avoiding things that may evoke thoughts about drug use.
 Discipline is critical during this phase because you will need to fight random urges and triggers.
+The following are triggers for substance use:

 Some places can be risky for former drug abusers because they act as reminders of what they used to do before deciding to quit.
 A memory connection may occur when you visit the areas you used to drink or abuse drugs, including bars, concerts, neighborhoods, and hotels.